 As crazy as these examples may seem, this is the exact diversion of experiences given to many B2B purchasing stakeholders.
 B2B companies are faced with complex sales cycles that can last years and come with a long list of stakeholders.
 On top of all this, they’re managing a vast array of channels and cross-department alliances.
 It’s no wonder we struggle to provide the same simplistic, modern, and personalized experience that’s commonplace for B2C.

 Are you noticing a pattern here?
 We’re not just repurposing this content; it all really does come down to organizational alignment.
-This means strengthening cross-departmental alliances to create a customer experience that transcends organizational silos, rather than illuminating them.
-This will also require coming to a shared vision of success by aligning key decision-makers to the bigger goals, and reaching a consensus on success metrics and measurement strategies.
+This means onboarding and strengthening cross-departmental alliances to create an omnichannel customer experience that transcends organizational silos, rather than illuminating them.
+This will also require coming to a shared vision of success by aligning key decision-makers to the bigger goals, and reaching a consensus on success metrics, KPIs and measurement strategies.

 - Revenue analytics

 - Sales operations

 Before we dive into lead scoring, let’s think back to that cold call we got about a phone.
 This is a good example of what not to do.
 When you create a lead score, consider creating a model made up of behavior and demographic scores.
 Demographic score allocates points for desirable qualities of a person or their organization.
 Behavior score allocates points for engaging with your brand.

 Lead scoring should always be created with input from both marketing and sales teams.
 Analysts can also help you to identify common traits or behaviors of your target audience from past deal cycles to shed light on activities and attributes that may indicate a higher propensity to buy.

 Once you’ve got a solid scoring model in place, you can start to evaluate more mature models, like predictive scoring.